Elijah

 How to Pronounce Elijah

 Our model has identified 6 different pronunciations for the name Elijah.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 40.7% confident that Elijah is pronounced as ee-LAI-juh.
-The next most likely pronunciation is ih-LAI-juh, at 25.9% confidence.
+Our model is 40.7% confident that Elijah is pronounced as ee-LAI-juh, which has 3 syllables.
+The next most likely pronunciation is ih-LAI-juh, at 25.9% confidence, with 3 syllables.

 eh-LAI-juh (3 syllables)